2025-06-16

 - For traits where "every method has a default implementation," previously all types would automatically implement them.
 Now, even if all methods of a trait have default implementations, explicit implementation is still required.
 If no custom implementation is needed,

-can be used to indicate "implement Trait for Type using all default methods."impl Trait for Type
+impl Trait for Typecan be used to indicate "implement Trait for Type using all default methods."impl Trait for Typecan also serve as documentation or a TODO.
+MoonBit will automatically check whetherTypeimplementsTraitand report an error if it does not.

 - Cannot Use Dot Syntax Call Implementation Method for External Types